 In some cases, the bacteria needed to break down pollutants might not be present.
 In these instances, professionals can add the bacteria to the area to jump-start the cleanup process.
 Additionally, factors such as the temperature, available nutrients, water, carbon, oxygen and the pH of the surrounding environment must be considered.

-With an ideal environment, the microorganisms begin to multiply rapidly and work much more quickly than they would under normal circumstances.
-Pollution and other detrimental conditions degrade at a much faster rate.
-Once the waste is gone, the microorganisms will eventually die off or disperse to other sources of contamination.
+With an ideal environment, the microorganisms begin to multiply rapidly.
+Also they work much more quickly.
+I mean more than they would under normal circumstances.
+Pollution and other detrimental conditions.
+Well they degrade at a much faster rate.
+Once the waste is gone, the microorganisms will eventually die off.
+I mean or disperse to other sources of contamination.

-Two different types of bioremediation exist, in-situ, or in place, and ex-situ, or off-site.
+Two different types of bioremediation exist, in-situ, or in place.
+Also ex-situ, or off-site.
 In-situ bioremediation is an attractive option for constrained or challenging-to-reach sites.
-Ex-situ bioremediation is often used on sites with available space and contamination close to the ground’s surface.
-The method of treatment used usually depends on the type of pollutant and the specific site conditions.
+Ex-situ bioremediation is often used on sites with available space.
+As well as contamination close to the ground’s surface.
+The method of treatment used usually depends on the type of pollutant.
+As well as the specific site conditions.

 Bioremediation doesn’t require the addition of extra chemicals to already-contaminated areas.
-Introducing new chemicals to neutralize contamination may lead to the spread of contamination or create unsafe living conditions.
-Additionally, chemicals can eventually make their way to aquifers or other water bodies, leading to new sources of pollution.
+Introducing new chemicals to neutralize contamination may lead to the spread of contamination.
+Also it might create unsafe living conditions.
+Additionally, chemicals can eventually make their way to aquifers.
+As well as other water bodies.
+Thereby leading to new sources of pollution.

 Since the byproducts of bioremediation are environmentally neutral, they can often be recycled and reused for other applications.
 Chemically treated soil or organic materials may not be as environmentally hazardous as they were previously.
 However, they are often not suitable for reuse.